RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Useless without parliament enacting it
   - Prime Minister
     - Informal office, leader
-    - ‘Prime’ minister
+    - 'Prime' minister
   - Representative Government
     - Representative of the people
     - Free and fair elections
-  - Responsible Government ‘Liable’
+  - Responsible Government 'Liable'
     -  government is responsible to the people for its actions.
 - Westminster system of government
   -  incorporated into the Commonwealth Constitution in 1901.
   - All the previous 20 ideals in
   - First steps
-    -  establishment of a Legislative Council and Supreme Court in New South Wales and Van Diemen’s Land (Tasmania).
+    -  establishment of a Legislative Council and Supreme Court in New South Wales and Van Diemen's Land (Tasmania).
       -  Enabled by New South Wales Act 1823 (UK).
         - King appoint between five and seven members to the Legislative Council.
         - Legislative council was to advise the governor (mini-king)